mu-semtech/ember-data-table/README.md

     </dt.Menu>
 ```

-The logic is contained in the `dt.Menu` component offered from above.
-We first check if the `:menu` named block is given and dispatch processing to that block if it is.
-Otherwise we provide our implementation.
+The `dt.Menu` component contains the logic and is supplied by the enclosing scope.
+First check if the `:menu` named block is given and dispatch processing to that block if it's available.
+Otherwise use an implementation suiting for your design framework in '...'.

-The downside of this approach is that we have a large handlebars file in our codebase, but with good reason.
-We create a dirty dustbin here so the applications using the component can stay clean.
-We hope Ember Data Table design implementations get used in many applications so the heavy template outweigs the clean usage.
+The downside of this approach is a large handlebars file, but with good reason.
+The dustbin here lets consuming applications of stay clean.
+We hope Ember Data Table design implementations get used in many applications so the heavy template outweighs the clean usage.

-The default implementation will almost always be the rendered item, but we provide the end-user with escape hatches on every level to overwrite exactly the piece they need.
-This makes it much more obvious what diverges from the default where we use Ember Data Table.
-It makes maintenance and upgrades easier and allows apps to best express the intended diversion.
+The default implementation will be used most often, but the end-user receives an escape hatch on every level to overwrite exactly the piece they need.
+The focus is placed on what diverges from the default where we use Ember Data Table.
+This makes maintenance and upgrades easier and lets apps better express the intended diversion.

 ## Reference

 ### Arguments to Ember Data Table

-These arguments are expected to be supported by specific design implementations too.
+These arguments should be supported by specific design implementations too.

 #### Common information from route and controller